tymyrddin/blue/source/docs/diy/mailserver/dnssec/index.rst

 DNSSEC: Better than nothing, but not a silver bullet
 =====================================================

-The Domain Name System (DNS) is the phonebook of the internet—except that, by default, it’s about as secure as a phonebook written in pencil.
+The Domain Name System (DNS) is the phonebook of the internet, except that, by default, it’s about as secure as a phonebook written in pencil.
 If you are running one, consider DNSSEC (DNS Security Extensions), the cryptographic armor that prevents attackers from scribbling fake entries.

-DNSSEC is like seatbelts for DNS—it won’t stop all attacks, but it makes spoofing a lot harder.
+DNSSEC is like seatbelts for DNS.
+It won’t stop all attacks, but it makes spoofing a lot harder.
 Combine it with DoH/DoT for full security.

 .. toctree::